valdese-net/vlp/src/pages/about.md

 - **Nov 2021** - Phase 1 Complete celebration was held for 4000 linear ft of greenway, restrooms, wildlife viewing platform, parking and entry road.
 - **May 2022** – Dog Park opened
-- **July 2022** – A 160-foot bridge over McGalliard Creek to complete the 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park opened
+- **July 2022** – A 160-foot bridge over McGalliard Creek to complete the 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park opened.
+- **April 2023** – The 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park was completed with crushed cinder paving.
+- **July 2023** – The kayak launch and fishing pier opened.

 **Planning to go out on the water?** Duke Energy manages the water level and [publishes information about this][link-lakelevels].
 We recommend putting in at the Table Rock